HOME SEARCH ALL TOPICS

 At the weekend we children thought we had two fathers - a dusty black coalman Dad throughout the week and a clean washed off-duty Dad at the weekend!

-When the coalman came to our house to deliver coal, his face, hands and clothes would be black with coal dust.
+When coalmen came to our house to deliver coal, their clothes, hands and faces would be black with coal dust.

-He didn't have a uniform, but wore a leather hat with a flat leather flap down the back to protect his neck, back and shoulders as he carried the sacks.
+They always wore a leather hat with a flat leather flap down the back to protect their necks, backs and shoulders as they carried the sacks.

-He also wore narrow straps just below his knees, possibly to prevent the coal dust getting up his legs, but I'm not really sure why.
+They also wore narrow straps just below his knees, possibly to prevent the coal dust getting up their legs, but I'm not really sure why.
 The trousers always seemed to be corduroy but that may have been chance.

 Although 'coalies' - as we called them - did not have a uniform, they did have a dress code because they were dealing with the public and uniformity was quite essential.